Tips for a Great Santa Visit!

 1. PARKING - Make sure Santa has a dedicated parking space available near your driveway and home.
 Sometimes you'll have lots of guests and family members coming for this special moment - please leave an opening for Santa, especially on long streets where only street parking is available.

 2. HELP SANTA FIND YOUR HOUSE - Santa usually lands on your roof in the dark!
-But when he comes to visit you before Christmas, he travels in a car because the reindeer only can fly on Christmas Eve!
-Tie a red balloon to your mailbox so that he can easily identify where you live.
+But when he comes to visit you before Christmas, he travels in a car because the sleigh and reindeer only can fly on Christmas Eve!
+Tie a balloon to your mailbox so that he can easily identify where you live.
 And if you don't have a mailbox by the street level, put something fun in the yard so that he can find you easily.

 3. SEATING AREA - Please provide Santa with a comfortable wingback, sturdy chair.
 Low and cushy sofas are not good for Santa.
 Please also make sure Santa has either a side table, or an ottoman or lower table next to his chair so he can put his bag and all his magical items!